 Top of the page

 A needle biopsy of the adrenal gland is a procedure to take a tiny sample of your adrenal gland tissue.
-The procedure is also called a core biopsy.
+It may be done as a fine-needle aspiration biopsy or as a core needle biopsy.
 The tissue sample will be checked under a microscope for cancer or other problems.
-It may take a few days to get the results.

 A needle biopsy of the adrenal gland may be done when certain blood tests are abnormal.
 It also may be done when an ultrasound, a CT scan, or an MRI shows a problem with the adrenal gland.

 The biopsy takes 20 to 60 minutes.
 It also takes time to prepare before the biopsy.
 And you can expect to be monitored after the biopsy for a few hours or more.